Spring 2013 Grant Awards

-In the Spring of 2012, the Aggie Green Fund Advisory Board announced funding for seven projects.
-They awarded $334,710 in grants to the following projects.
+In the Spring of 2013, the Aggie Green Fund Advisory Board awarded grants totaling $268,218 to the following projects.

 Recycling in Residence Halls - $48,000

 The Department of Residence Life at the urging of residents would like to purchase and provide three-stream (waste, paper and containers—plastic, aluminum and paper) recycling bins to be used in the interior of residence halls.
 The goal of the project is to increase the visibility and opportunities of recycling to the students who live in the University’s residence halls.
 It will foster the participation of more students by its convenience.
 It will be an enhancement to an already successful and growing recycling and sustainability effort on the TAMU campus and facilitate the convenience and mark the visibility of recycling opportunities.

 Last year, to create a program related to sustainability in concern with the re-opening of the Memorial Student Center, the Departments of Residence Life, Sustainability, Utilities & Energy Services and Transportation Services contributed to the purchase of a year-long subscription to SCVNGR.com with 25 points available.
 This technology allows for the creation of treks or hunts with clues and challenges for individuals or team participation using mobile devices.
 That SCVNGR hunt was successful.
 Around 50 participants took part and iPads and camelback water bottles were prizes.

 Water Bottle Filling Stations in the Residence Halls - $35,000